 Heavily accolated Australian designer, and activist, Joost Bakker, recognized the glaring issues of yearly food waste and, took it on himself to take the next first step in a steady path of conscious architecture and design, and to do so he went with the project he coined, quite fittingly, as “The Greenhouse”

 The General Layout of the Greenhouse Home Project

 Of course, that’s all good to hear, but how does the greenhouse work, exactly?
-What’s the nitty gritty of the innovative technologies at play that make it green and an actual functional living space, namely the waste management bit?
+What’s the nitty-gritty of the innovative technologies at play that makes it green and actual functional living space, namely the waste management bit?
 Let’s find out!

 The Waste Management of the Greenhouse Home Project Explained

 The major hurdle of a sustainable home is, without a doubt, handling waste production; as such, the project implemented an expertly designed pump for its plumbing setup, the backbone of the operation: the Sanicubic 1.
 With its impressive specs: a 1500 watt motor with a high flow rate performance, inner stainless steel blades, and a top of the line waterproof rating, this marvel of modern engineering picks up the waste from all main points of the building, grinds it, and then proceeds to discharge it, liquefied, to an onsite passive, biological waste treatment system.

 Not only that, the Sanicubic 1 is as practical as it is revolutionary.
 With its overall flexibility, allowing it to fit in almost any space without disrupting the layout of the house, its removable motor, which can handle a range going from 35 to upwards of 70 Celsius temperatures, and a fail-safe alarm in the case of an overload or overworking of the motor, the waste disposer is as efficient as it is positively impactful of the environment